mishellscripts/pollable/README.md

 Please follow [this guide](http://www.clementinejs.com/tutorials/tutorial-passport.html#GitHubAppSetup) to register the application with GitHub and get API keys / secrets.

-### Setup MongoDB

-Coming soon.
-For now, I highly recommend using [mLab](https://mlab.com/) to host your MongoDB.
-It's free for 500MB and enough for your testing purposes.

 ### Local Environment Variables